matsim-org/matsim-libs/contribs/railsim/docs/network-specification.md

-# Network-Specification for railsim
+# Network-Specification

 ## Introduction

-As trains interact differently with links than regular cars, the typical attributes like `capacity`, `lanes` and even `freespeed` are not suitable for describing rail infrastructure.
+As trains interact differently with links than regular cars, the typical attributes like `capacity` and `lanes` are not suitable for describing rail infrastructure.

 railsim uses custom link attributes to describe the essential parts of the rail infrastructure.
 This document specifies these custom attributes.

+For the maximum allowed speed on a link, the normal `freespeed` attribute is used.

 ## Specification